42 Van Life Essentials that Make Life on the Road Easier

 Hulkman Jump Starter

-Having a battery jump starter is essential for van life because it allows you to easily jump-start your vehicle without having to rely on external assistance, which is important if you plan to camp in remote areas.
+Having a battery jump starter is essential for van life because it allows you to easily jump-start your vehicle without having to rely on external assistance, which is important especially if you plan to camp in remote areas.

 Portable Air Compressor